-The Career Services Office (CSO) at Ferrum College helps students early on establish career objectives and, closer to graduation, initiate a job search that meets the individual needs of the student.
+The Office of Career Services at Ferrum College helps students early on establish career objectives and, closer to graduation, initiate a job search that meets the individual needs of the student.
 Career searching is a process that should begin in the freshman year and continue well after one’s college years.
 It includes such activities as self-assessment, career exploration, and the employment search process.
 Satisfactory career choices are based on knowing one’s interests, values, strengths, and personality.
 Summer jobs, internships, and volunteer opportunities help students make informed decisions leading to positive employment and/or graduate school choices.

 Members of the professional staff advise students from freshman year through senior year about choosing a major, career concerns, and assist them in preparation for employment or advanced studies.
 Students are welcome to discuss self-assessment, academic planning, summer job search, internship opportunities, or plans for graduate or professional schools.

 Currently there are two career fairs provided by the CSO each year during the spring semester.
 The Career Services Office sponsors an on-campus Human Services Career Fair, focusing on Criminal Justice and Social Services fields.
 The other major Spring semester career fair is a joint fair which includes students from Averett University, Bridgewater College, Ferrum College, Mary Baldwin College, Radford University, and Virginia Western Community College.
 The joint career fair held in Roanoke will draw from a base of about 30,000 students seeking internships and full and part-time employment.

 Students can make an appointment to discuss a plan of action regarding their employment or graduate school search.
 Areas of assistance include Internet search, internships, resume writing, interviewing skills, and critiquing video-taped mock interviews.
 Employment search workshops will also be conducted throughout the semester and advertised to students and faculty.